jahealey2131/Human-Activity-Recognition-Project/README.md

 #Human-Activity-Recognition-Project

 ##Introduction
-This is the final project in the Practical Machine Learning class.
-The project consists of developing a classifier to successfully classify datapoints from a Human Activity Recognition dataset.
-My efforts in this project consist of research, data inspection, data visualization, feature selection, training a classifier and implementing a predictor.
+This is the final project in the Practical Machine Learning class: building a classifier to successfully classify datapoints from a Human Activity Recognition dataset.
+This report documents my process of research, data inspection, data visualization, feature selection, cross-validation, training a classifier and implementing a predictor.
 The data for this project was generously supplied by Ugulino, Carador, Vega, Velloso, Milidiu, and Fuks under the Creative Commons license (CC BY-SA).[1].

 ##Background
 In preparation for data analysis, I read the description of the data and looked at the authors prior work.
 From the description, I had made the assumption that I would be looking at time series, extracting features (or using the provided extracted features) and training a classifier that captured the overall characteristice of "correctly" performed excercies vs. incorrectly classified excercises.
 Under this assumption, I was expecting that the provided test set would have also consisted of a set of time series taken from either a correct or a type of incorrectly performed excercise.
 I was suprised to find that the test set consisted of only single data points, which completely changed my approach.